 May our God “make you worthy of His calling and by His power accomplish every good thing you decide to do and every work of faith, so as to glorify the name of our Lord Jesus among you, and you in Him, according to the grace of our God and Lord Jesus Christ” (2 Th 1:11-12 An American Translation).

-Unlimited permission to copy, distribute or re-post anything written by me without altering text or profiteering is hereby granted.
+Unlimited permission to copy, distribute or re-post anything written by me is granted.
+This website is public domain.
 Bill Bremer